Azure/azure-sdk/docs/dotnet/introduction.md

 The guidelines provide a robust methodology for communicating with Azure services.
 The easiest way to ensure that your component meets these requirements is to use the [Azure.Core] package to call Azure services.
 Details of these helper APIs and their usage are described in the [Using HttpPipeline](#dotnet-usage-httppipeline) section.

-TODO: Do we need this section if we'll remove the general section?

 {% include requirement/MUST id="dotnet-general-use-http-pipeline" %} use `HttpPipeline` to implement all methods that call Azure REST services.

 The pipeline can be found in the [Azure.Core] package, and it takes care of many [General Azure SDK Guidelines][general-guidelines].
 Details of the pipeline design and usage are described in section [Using HttpPipeline](#dotnet-usage-httppipeline) below.
 If you can't use the pipeline, you must implement [all the general requirements of Azure SDK]({{ "/general_azurecore.html" | relative_url }}) manually.

+### Support for non-HTTP Protocols

+TODO: Add this discussion

 ## Azure SDK API Design {#dotnet-api}